chevtong/covid-vaccine-tracker/README.md

 ---

 ## Objectives
-- Get familar to work with different API data, extract and calculate the information according to the needs.
+- Get familiar to work with different API data, extract and calculate the information according to the needs.
-- Work in and to get used to React's structure.
+- Work in and get used to React's structure.

 <br>